Syria opposition claims has evidence of chlorine gas attack

 "It looks like they (the government) have taken an industrial chlorine cylinder, put it in a improvised barrel bomb and dropped it out of a helicopter," he told Reuters.

-The yellow paint on the cylinder complies with international standards on industrial gas color codes indicating it contains chlorine, he said.
+The yellow paint on the cylinder complies with international standards on industrial gas colour codes indicating it contains chlorine, he said.

 BEHIND SCHEDULE